AlbertAlvin8080/Assembly-Mandacaru/README.md

+# Description
-# Repository used for storing assembly code used in __Mandacaru__, a simulatable virtual hardware which includes a conceptual processor called __Cariri__.
+Repository used for storing assembly code used in _Mandacaru_, a simulatable virtual hardware which includes a conceptual processor called _Cariri_.